ko1/rubyhackchallenge/EN/1_culture.md

 ### How to hack MRI internals

-Please check (../bib.md).
+Please refer to the [Bibliography](../bib.md).

-If you want to hack MRI deeply, you need to know C language.
+If you want to hack deeply into MRI, you need to know the C language.

-### Communication channlel
+### Communication channels

 * Ruby's redmine: https://bugs.ruby-lang.org/projects/ruby/
     * Ticket